 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
 ASU 2018-13 modifies the disclosure requirements on fair value measurements.
 The amendments in ASU 2018-13 are effective for the Company's fiscal year 2021, except that the standard permits an entity to early adopt any removed or modified disclosures upon issuance of ASU 2018-13 and delay adoption of the additional disclosures until the effective date.
-Because ASU 2018-13 affects disclosure only, the Company does not expect that the full adoption of this standard will have a material impact on the Company's consolidated financial statements.
+The Company does not expect that the full adoption of this standard will have a material impact on the Company's consolidated financial statements.

 In August 2018, the FASB issued ASU 2018-14, Compensation-Retirement Benefits-Defined Benefit Plans-General (Subtopic 715-20): Disclosure Framework-Changes to the Disclosure Requirements for Defined Benefit Plans.
 ASU 2018-14 modifies the disclosure requirements for employers that sponsor defined benefit pension and other post-retirement plans.
-The amendments in ASU 2018-14 are effective for the Company's fiscal year 2022.
-Because ASU 2018-14 affects disclosure only, the Company does not expect that the adoption of this standard will have a material impact on the Company's consolidated financial statements.
+The amendments in ASU 2018-14 are effective for the Company's fiscal year 2021.
+The Company does not expect that the adoption of this standard will have a material impact on the Company's consolidated financial statements.

-In August 2018, the FASB issued ASU 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract (a consensus of the FASB Emerging Issues Task Force) to align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal use software license).
-The amendments in ASU 2018-15 are effective for the Company's fiscal year 2021.
+In August 2018, the FASB issued ASU 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract, (a consensus of the FASB Emerging Issues Task Force) to align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred in develop or obtain internal-use software (and hosting arrangements that include an internal use software license).
+The amendments in ASU 2018-15 are effective for the Company's first quarter of fiscal year 2021.
 The Company is currently evaluating the potential impact of this new guidance.